julien-nc/cospend-nc/CROSS_PROJECT_BALANCE_TESTING.md

 ## To Do
 This is just the first version that gets the calculation to work.
 Future improvements should include:
-- Currency handling
-    - Currency conversion or
-    - Display balances by currency (preferred)
 - Settlement logic
 - Mobile-optimized layouts
     - Compatibility with Moneybuster (?)